-Medicinal products must obtain a marketing authorisation to be marketed in the European Union.
-Only products falling within the mandatory scope of the centralised procedure, listed in Regulation (EC) No. 726/2004, must obtain an EU-wide authorisation by the European Commission following a positive opinion from the European Medicines Agency (EMA).
+Medicinal products must obtain a marketing authorisation to be marketed in the EU.
+Only products falling within the mandatory scope of the centralised procedure, listed in Regulation (EC) No. 726/2004, must obtain an EU-wide authorisation by the European Commission following a positive opinion from the European Medicines Agency's (EMA) Committee for Medicinal Products for Human Use (CHMP).
 All other products can be authorised through either the national, decentralised or mutual recognition procedures in the relevant national territories.
 The French marketing authorisation procedures for medicinal products closely follow the EU rules set out in Directive 2001/83/EC.
 The ANSM is the French competent authority for granting national marketing authorisations that are valid in France, following either the national, mutual recognition or decentralised procedure.
 A national marketing authorisation for medicines is initially valid for a five-year period and may then be renewed without time limit.